Ethanosaure/API-exercice/README.md

-# RESTfull API exercice
+# RESTful API exercice

-this is an exercice to learn how to create a RESTfull APi with php.
+this is an exercice to learn how to create a RESTful APi with php.

 ## Objectives